You’re your own boss as a freelance graphic designer — which means you have to price your own services. The question is: how much should you charge?

 Also, don’t fall into the trap of undercutting the value of your services to pay the bills.
 It never works out well, unless a project really appeals to you.
 You will devalue yourself as a graphic designer, and taking on such projects will only make you feel bitter and underutilized.
 In fact, clients will respect you more if you can get them to see you as a professional, and that they’re paying for good service.
 Ultimately, it’s about trust between both parties and charging a fair price that is in line with the value of your services.

-After your skills and knowledge reach a certain threshold, you will it much easier to acquire clients who are willing to pay for good work.
+After your skills and knowledge reach a certain threshold, you will find that it’s much easier to acquire clients who are willing to pay for good work.

 REMEMBER THAT MONEY ISN’T EVERYTHING